bitagoras/xtype/README.md

 The name Xeno derives from the ancient Greek word ξένος (_alien_), which well describes the property of a non-human-readable binary language.

-Currently, for Xeno there exists no library so far, nor a Xeno editor or reader.
+Currently, there exists no library so far for Xeno, nor a Xeno editor or reader.

 Basic idea
 ----------